 The ‘Pierre De Coubertin Award scheme’ is a beacon of this educational program, recognising outstanding Year 12 students for their ‘sporting excellence’ and - just as importantly - their ‘sportsmanship’, through certificates and academies.

-In 2015, New South Wales had a total of 306 Award recipients for the Pierre de Coubertin Awards this was an increase of 64 from 2014.
+In 2016, New South Wales had a total of 309 Award recipients for the Pierre de Coubertin Awards this was an increase from 2015.

 Just as Australia has a proud history of competing at the Olympic Games, so too does the NSW Olympic Council have a proud history of making a difference for nearly 100 years (since 1911) in preparing Australian Olympic Teams.